Free, private file tools that run entirely in your browser.

 "I engineered FileMint to bypass the centralized server paradigm.
 Your data stays precisely where it belongs: on your disk."

 View Full Technical Bio →FileMint runs on a high-performance stack of React, Rust, and C++ compiled to WASM.
-I chose this architecture because browser-native execution is the only way to guarantee 100% privacy for sensitive document processing.
+I chose this architecture because it's the only way to keep your files on your device while still performing heavy-duty processing.

 AI Engineering Student & Privacy Architect